ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 The truth is, latest versions of Grunt can do same thing natively, and even better — with [grunt.task.loadTasks](http://gruntjs.com/api/grunt.task#grunt.task.loadtasks) (or it's alias [grunt.loadTasks](http://gruntjs.com/api/grunt#grunt.loadtasks)).

-It's very easy to use, just specify in your `gruntfile` after `grunt.initConfig` `grunt.loadTasks` with destination to your configs directory as parameter:
+It's very easy to use.
+We need to specify in our `gruntfile` after `grunt.initConfig` `grunt.loadTasks` with destination to configs directory as parameter:

 ``` js
 grunt.initConfig({